Dragonborn (song): Reception and analysis

-In Kyle E. Miller's review of the game soundtrack, he found "Dragonborn" to be the most memorable and felt it "accurately establishes and conveys the tone of Skyrim before the player ever sees the world."
+In Kyle E. Miller's review of the The Elder Scrolls V: Skyrim soundtrack for RPGFan, he found "Dragonborn" to be the most memorable and felt it "accurately establishes and conveys the tone of Skyrim before the player ever sees the world."
 Michiel Kamp and Mark Sweeney in "Musical Landscapes in Skyrim", compare Soule's soundtrack to 19th century interest in landscapes.
 According to them, Carl Dahlaus's concepts of Naturklang which he used to explain the music of Edvard Grieg also apply to Soule's work on Skyrim, including "Dragonborn".
 Naturklang is a sense of stasis that paradoxically contains an inner drive from ostinatos and a proto-minimalist rhythmic repetition of "cells" and Klangfläche is a "sound-sheet" which is externally static yet full of constant motion from rhythm and unresolved harmonic notes (seconds and fourths) preventing the music from becoming "dull and lifeless".
 In "Dragonborn", rhythmic string ostinatos in the "A" sections of the track exhibit Naturklang and the wash of string harmony in the "B" sections exhibit Klangfläche.
 The woodwinds playing in the "B" sections are comparable to other static pieces such as the bird calls in Beethoven's Symphony No. 6 or the "Forest Murmurs" sequence in Wagner's Siegfried.